gtaha23/MamacOS-Batch/README.md

 Me and my cousin decided to make this project on 13/06/2024!
 I was originally started this project 2 months ago.

 # Updates
-- v0.1.0 Update!
+- v0.1.1 Update!
-- v0.1.
-Series release!
+- oldfetch command added.
-- Startup file added.
+- Menu file updated.
 - Logs command in the menu file updated.
 - Main file updated.

 # Current Status
-v0.1.0 Update is here! v0.1. series are released, version is stable, new releases will be publish soon.
+v0.1.1 Update is here! v0.1. series are released, version is stable, new releases will be publish soon.

 # Fun facts